 What are reflux changes?

 Reflux means regurgitation of the stomach contents up into the esophagus.
 It can cause heartburn.
-The contents of the stomach contain acid, and when the esophagus is exposed to the acid over a long period it can injure its squamous lining.
+The contents of the stomach contain acid, and when the esophagus is exposed to the acid over a long time it can injure its squamous lining.
 This causes certain changes that the pathologist can see under the microscope.

 Does reflux cause cancer?

 By itself, reflux does not cause cancer.
 Reflux most commonly causes reactive changes in the lining of the esophagus.
-However, if reflux keeps occurring over a long time, it can also lead to other changes in the lining of the esophagus that can increase the risk of cancer.
+However, if reflux occurs over a long time, it can also lead to other changes in the lining of the esophagus that can increase the risk of cancer.
 That is why reflux is considered a risk factor for cancer of the esophagus.
 Your doctor will work with you to treat your reflux, which may help prevent more problems from developing in your esophagus.

 What if the report mentions gastric cardiac-type mucosa?